It can take time to get a severe asthma diagnosis

 - What treatment you’ve needed for your asthma attacks including steroids, nebulisers, A&E or hospital stays

 - How your asthma symptoms impact on your life – for example, if you’re waking at night due to your asthma, needing time off work or school, or you’re unable to take part in exercise and activity

 - What preventer medicines you’re currently taking, or have tried previously, how long you tried them for and whether they made a difference to your asthma or caused side effects.

 If your GP can see that you’re taking your asthma medicines as prescribed and they’re not controlling your symptoms, they can send you to a specialist asthma clinic for a consultation.
 It may take some time before you get an appointment, so you’ll still have to manage your condition through your GP until then.

 Who will you see at the specialist asthma clinic?

 If you’re referred for a specialist appointment, it will depend on the set-up at the clinic or centre and your own individual needs as to which healthcare professionals you will see.
 Your support team may include:

 - A dietician and/or an allergist.

 What happens at your first appointment at the specialist asthma clinic?

-The aim of your first appointment is to get the ball rolling for you and for your healthcare professional to work out if you have severe asthma.
-You will probably need to answer questions you’ve answered before with your GP.
+The aim of your first appointment is to get the ball rolling for you and your healthcare professional to work out if you have severe asthma.
+You’ll probably need to answer questions you’ve answered before with your GP.
 If you feel confused or frustrated that you’re going over the same things again, try to remember that your new clinic needs to gather a complete picture to fully understand your individual needs.